About That Carrie Underwood & Kelly Clarkson Beef...

-When two women who have vaguely similar careers become famous, rumors of a feud emerge.
+When two women who have vaguely similar careers become famous, rumours of a feud emerge.
 Is it weird?
 Yes.
 Carrie Underwood and Kelly Clarkson are two such celebrities.
-Speaking to Entertainment Tonight this weekend at the Radio Disney Awards, Clarkson said that she and Underwood have been plagued by rumors of a feud.
+Speaking to Entertainment Tonight this weekend at the Radio Disney Awards, Clarkson said that she and Underwood have been plagued by rumours of a feud.

 "Everybody always tries to pit me and Carrie against each other," she said.
 That's why, she explained, she and Underwood posed for a photo together that night.
 "I was like, ‘You know what?
 Let’s just end this right now and get a picture together because we are never in the same place.'
 And, like, it never happens.
 And people always try to put it together like we’re enemies."